Why Your Freeze Stat Trips

 Stratification

 Most air handling units include a mixing box where cold outdoor air is mixed with warm return air.
-Depending upon the configuration of your unit, the two air streams can remain unmixed and allow cold outside air to hit the freeze stat and cause a trip.
-Solving stratification problems can vary from the simple to the complex depending upon the specific project conditions.
+Depending on the configuration, the two air streams may remain stratified, allowing cold outside air to contact the freeze stat and cause a trip.
+Addressing stratification can range from simple adjustments to more complex design solutions depending on project conditions.

-Unfortunately, frequent nuisance tripping can lead to the freeze stat being disabled by maintenance personnel.
-This can leave your HVAC system and building at risk of damage.
-A tripped freeze stat should not be ignored.
+Frequent nuisance tripping can lead to freeze stats being disabled by maintenance personnel, leaving the HVAC system and building at risk of damage.
+A tripped freeze stat should never be ignored, as it serves as a critical safeguard for system protection.

 Leave a Comment